volcanoYcc/Segmentation-and-Counting-of-Grape-Berries-in-Field/README.md

 </details>

 ## Grape berry segmentation and counting
-Grape berry instance segmention results obtained from the probability maps predicted be the neural network using watershed algorithm.
+Grape berry instance segmention results obtained from the probability maps predicted be the neural network using watershed algorithm: